 - When provisioning is complete, users attempting to access Sumo Logic will be authenticated through the SSO system.

 - SAML does not provide a deprovisioning mechanism.
 This means that if a user is deleted or disabled in the SSO database, it will not be reflected in Sumo Logic.
 However, these users would no longer be able to login to Sumo Logic via SSO.
-Administrators can delete these users from the Manage > Users page in Sumo Logic.
+Administrators can delete these users from the Manage > Users and Roles > Users page (Manage > Users in classic UI) in Sumo Logic.
 When this is done, the user’s content is copied to the administrator who performed the deletion.
-The exception is Access Keys, and if SAML lockdown is not enabled, users would still be able to login via native accounts.
+The exception is access keys, and if SAML lockdown is not enabled, users would still be able to login via native accounts.

 Before provisioning SAML, make sure you have the following: